elbow-jason/genalgo/README.md

 genalgo
 =======

-A project for quick setup of genetic algorithms
+A project for quick setup of genetic algorithms using JavaScript.